fhlasek/SmarterPrinter/pi/README.md

 # Pi

-This folder describes the setup and the configuration of the Raspberry Pi which reguraly queries the printer for statistics over SNMP and publishes the metrics over MQTT protocol.
+This folder describes the setup and the configuration of the Raspberry Pi which regularly queries the printer for statistics over SNMP and publishes the metrics over MQTT protocol.

 ## Setup

-It is conveninet to use printer-specific defition installed via [MIB](https://en.wikipedia.org/wiki/Management_information_base) for the SNMP queries.
+It is convenient to use printer-specific definition installed via [MIB](https://en.wikipedia.org/wiki/Management_information_base) for the SNMP queries.

-In our specific setup, we use HP printer and therefore corresponding defitions
+In our specific setup, we use HP printer and therefore corresponding definitions

 [http://www.circitor.fr/Mibs/Mib/H/HP-LASERJET-COMMON-MIB.mib
 ](http://www.circitor.fr/Mibs/Mib/H/HP-LASERJET-COMMON-MIB.mib)